lightning/bolts/05-onchain.md

       - otherwise:
         - MUST use the *last commitment transaction*, for which it has a signature, to perform a *unilateral close*.
+      - MUST spend any `to_local_anchor` output, providing sufficient fees as incentive to include the commitment transaction in a block
+        Special care must be taken when spending to a third-party, because this re-introduces the vulnerability that was addressed by adding the CSV delay to the non-anchor outputs.
+	    - SHOULD use [replace-by-fee](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) or other mechanism on the spending transaction if it proves insufficient for timely inclusion in a block.

 ## Rationale